Cardinals vs. Giants Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .227 with a double, a home run, a walk and three RBI.
+- Goldschmidt has hit safely in four games in a row.
+During his last five outings he is batting .333 with a double, a home run, two walks and four RBI.

 Goldschmidt Recent Games